 Born on July 13, 1942 in Chicago, Ford is best known for his iconic roles as Han Solo in the first three Star Wars movies and Indiana Jones ("Indy") in Raiders of the Lost Ark and the three sequels.
 After appearing in George Lucas' American Graffiti in 1973, the director selected him for his career-changing role in Star Wars.

 Quick to joke, but deadly serious, Ford became one of Hollywood's leading men in the '80s and '90s, also starring in Blade Runner, Witness, The Mosquito Coast, Working Girl, Patriot Games, The Fugitive, Clear and Present Danger, Sabrina and Cowboys & Aliens.
-These days, Ford works less frequently; in his latest film, 42, he plays baseball pioneer Branch Rickey in 42.
+These days, Ford works less frequently; in 2013, he played baseball pioneer Branch Rickey in 42.
 He'll reprise his Han Solo role in Star Wars: Episode VII - The Force Awakens in 2015.